liferay/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/30-commerce-shipping-engine.markdown

 @commerce@ includes three shipping methods out of the box: *fixed*- and *variable*-rate methods give you a wide range of options for calculating shipping costs in-house, while the FedEx method provides an option for you to integrate your system with the multinational courier of the same name.

+![Figure 1: Administrators can configure these out-of-the-box shipping methods to provide shipping choices to buyers.](../../../images/shipping-methods.png)

-Since you may want a similar solution to provide integration with other shipping companies,
-@commerce@ exposes an extension point to allow new shipping methods to be developed.
+Since you may want a similar solution to provide integration with other shipping companies, @commerce@ exposes an extension point to allow new shipping methods to be developed.

 Creating a new shipping method requires you to implement the `CommerceShippingEngine` interface.
 This creates a new method that